What Is a Personal Loan?

 • Interest rate: A loan's interest rate represents the cost of borrowing money.
 Personal loans have fixed interest rates, so you'll be charged the same amount of interest during the entire loan term.

 • Loan term: Different lenders offer varying repayment terms, and how long you have to repay a debt impacts your monthly payment.
-If one offers you three years to repay a debt and another offers only two years, your monthly payment could be significantly higher with the second option—but you might also save on interest with the shorter-term loan.
+If one offers you five years to repay a debt and another offers only three years, your monthly payment could be significantly higher with the second option.
+However, you might also save on interest with the shorter-term loan.

-• Fees: In addition to interest, some lenders charge fees that could increase your annual percentage rate (APR).
-Origination fees, for instance, are deducted from your loan funds before you receive them, and some lenders also charge late fees and prepayment fees if you pay off your loan early.
+• Fees: In addition to interest, some lenders charge fees that could increase your APR.
+Origination fees, for instance, are deducted from your loan funds before you receive them, and some lenders also charge late fees and even prepayment fees if you pay off your loan early.

 • Funding time: Some lenders offer next-day or even same-day funding, while others can take several days to deposit the funds into your checking account.
 Depending on how soon you need the money, consider these timelines.